-Valeo's future success depends largely on its ability to meet and exceed its commercial objectives and ensure the successful launch of it products in Canada.
-As described in the above sections, Valeo is building its commercial operations to successfully sell products in the areas of Neurology, Women's Health, Oncology, and Hospital Products.
+Valeo's future success depends largely on its ability to meet and exceed its commercial objectives and ensure the successful launch of its products in Canada.
+As described in the above sections, Valeo is building its commercial operations to successfully sell products in the areas of Neurology, Oncology, and Hospital Products.
 These areas have been selected based on a series of criteria including a limited targeted audience of specialists and practitioners.
-Valeo's sales and marketing operations are led by a team of experienced commercial executives who possess a strong understanding of the Canadian landscape for successfully launching products in our field of specialization.
+Valeo's sales and marketing operations are led by a team of experienced commercial executives who possess a strong understanding of the Canadian landscape for successfully launching pharmaceutical products in our field of specialization.
 With over eighty (80) years of cumulative commercial experience, they possess strong relationships with key opinion leaders, key clients, regulators and stakeholders.

-Considering the number of launches planned over the coming years, our sales and marketing efforts will include senior staff with single focus on building the following three sales units, Neurology for products such as Onstryv, Synacthen, Benztropine, Women's health for Utrogestan and others products to follow, Oncology and Hospitals products for M-Eslon, Ondansetron ODT, Sodium Ethacrynate and others.
-As our other non-approved products progress towards marketing approval, we will continue to adapt our organisation to ensure we have the skills, experience and resources to support the successful launch of new products and our sales growth.
+Considering the number of product launches planned over the coming years, our sales and marketing efforts will include senior staff with strong focus on building the following three sales units; (i) Neurology, with products such as Onstryv, Synacthen, Benztropine and other products to follow, (ii) Oncology, with Yondelis and others, and (iii) Hospitals products with M-Eslon, Ondansetron ODT, Sodium Ethacrynate and others.
+As our other regulatory stage products progress towards marketing approval, we will continue to adapt our organisation to ensure we have the skills, experience and resources to support the successful launch of new products and our sales growth.

-Our current sales force is comprised of five sales and marketing professionals who promote Valeo's products to healthcare practitioners and pharmacy networks.
+Our current sales force is comprised of eight (8) sales and marketing professionals who promote Valeo's products to healthcare practitioners and pharmacy networks.
 In addition, Valeo has entered into agreements with local providers and buying groups with the goal of growing product knowledge, trial and usage in those regions.

-Valeo is establishing a specific sales and marketing plan with respect to Safinamide and we expect to expand our dedicated neurodegenerative disease sales force in Canada to promote Safinamide to neurology healthcare practitioners and pharmacy networks.
+Valeo has established a specific sales and marketing plan with respect to Onstryv and we expect to expand our dedicated neurology salesforce in Canada to promote Onstryv to neurology healthcare practitioners and pharmacy networks.
+Pre-launch activities have started for Yondelis following the licensing agreement with PharmaMar, with sales of Yondelis expected to commence in the second half of fiscal year 2020.